liamhoulihan/odin-recipes/README.md

-This is the README.md file for odin-recipes repository.
+This is the README.md file for odin-recipes repository, which includes bare-bone html for three recipes and a homepage.

-I will come back here later.